 Most listings are in the $70's per square foot per year.
 The NoMad region is experiencing a an increase in rates.
 In the last 3 months, the median rate increased $1 per sqft per year.
 That's a 2% increase in rent.

-Compared to the rest of the New York City market, the NoMad submarket has more expensive rates, and you'll need to make a great offer to be in this hot submarket.
+Compared to the rest of the New York City market, the NoMad region has higher rates, and you'll need to make a great offer to be in this hot region.

-In the last 90 days, 193 listings have come on the market, so you'll want to check back regularly for new listings.
-About 11% of the listings in the NoMad are subleases, so you might be able to sign a shorter term by taking over a previous lease.
-There aren't many listings below 2,000 square feet available, so finding a space for a small business might be tough.
+In the last 90 days, 257 listings have been made available, so you'll want to check back regularly for new listings.
+About 11% of the available space in the NoMad are subleases, so you might be able to snag a great spot on a short term.
+There aren't many listings below 2,000 square feet on the market, so finding a space for a small business might be tough.

-The standard measurement for office space in this area is around 2,440 sqft.
-Most properties in this region are close to 12 floors.
-Most buildings in this market were built in 1914 and are Class B.
+The standard measurement for office space in this area is around 2,200 sqft.
+Most buildings in this market are around 12 floors.
+Most buildings in this area were built in 1914 and are Class B.

-Public administration is the dominant industry in this region.
-Commute by bike is the most popular way to get to work amongst NoMad folk.
+Public administration is the dominant industry in this market.
+Commute by bike is the most popular way to get to work amongst NoMad occupants.
 Commuting around 20 minutes a day is the norm for those who opt to reside in this part of town.